-If a student does not register for any semester, and no request for a Leave of Absence has been made and/or granted, the student is deemed to be "out of status."

-- 1. Students who wish to return after one semester "out of status" must file for a retroactive leave of absence. - 2.
-Nursing students who are "out of status" from the degree program for more than one semester will be administratively withdrawn after two semesters, by a Change of Status form being sent from the track Director to the Registrar. - 3.
-Students who fail to comply with health clearance requirements or deadlines related to clinical placement processes may be administratively withdrawn from courses.
-Students may request an extension, for extenuating circumstances, prior to the deadline, to the clinical placement coordinator.
-Requests do not guarantee approval.
+- 1. If a student does not register for any semester, and no request for a Leave of Absence has been made and/or granted, the student is deemed to be "out of status." - 2.
+Students who wish to return after one semester "out of status" must file for a retroactive leave of absence. - 3.
+Students who are "out of status" from the degree program for more than one semester will be administratively withdrawn after two semesters.